Astronomer who never gets tired of looking at the Universe

 Qualifications:Bachelor of Science, Master of Science

 Work History:European Southern Observatory (Munich, Germany) - Intern in Science Communication and Journalism

 Astronomy PhD student

 The Astrophysics Research Institute (ARI) at Liverpool John Moores University.
 The ARI is also home to the Liverpool Telescope, and the National Schools Observatory.

 I am working towards my PhD in the Astrophysics Research Institute, which is receives a lot of support from STFC.

 Favourite thing to do in my job: Travelling and meeting people from all over the world.

 Apart from studying astronomy, I love new experiences: especially learning about new cultures, exploring new countries and making new friends.

 I live in a lovely cottage in the outskirts of Liverpool with my boyfriend.
 We try to grow our own vegetables and have a lot of fun listening to the cows mooing next door.
 When I’m not travelling or working I like having a go at pottery, climbing and hiking.
 I also enjoy writing, singing and swing dancing.

-I look at how stars are moving in the Milky Way.
+I look at how stars move!